The Lafayette Cemetery #1 in New Orleans

 - McLellan-Fayesoux-Scudder Tombs

 Looking at the McLellan broken column, turn left and walk straight ahead.
 Notice the broken-winged angel on your left.
 It is holding an upside-down torch.
-The torch is an ancient symbol for life, and the upside-down torch is a sad symbol for the end of life.
-At the end of this aisle is a little enclosed grove with four tombs.
+The torch is an ancient symbol of life, and the upside-down torch is a sad symbol for the end of life.
+At the end of this aisle is a little-enclosed grove with four tombs.